-Published 05-Jun-2018 by Roger Gladei and Dan Nicoara
+Published 22-Jul-2020 by Roger Gladei and Ecaterina Nacu, Gladei & Partners

 Moldovan financial services and capital market legislation has undergone significant modernisation in recent years.
-Such modernisation has had as objectives: (i) implementing international best standards in the banking area and improving ownership transparency, (ii) reviving the capital market and increasing access to finance through capital market; (iii) shift from rule-based ("tick-the-box" approach) to risk-based supervision; and (iv) harmonisation of national laws on credit and financial institutions, capital market, insurance and leasing with European Union legislation.
+Such modernisation has had as objectives: (i) implementing international best standards in the banking area and improving ownership transparency, (ii) reviving the capital market and increasing access to finance through capital market; (iii) shift from rule-based ("tick-the-box" approach) to risk-based supervision in financial sector; and (iv) harmonisation of national laws on credit institutions, capital market, insurance and leasing with European Union legislation.